Vorlonhomeworld/BBCL/14 Basic Decisions.md

 this if we need to or change it (and we'll be doing just that in a moment).
 Notice also, after choice3 we have an empty set of parantheses?
 This is called an empty list and it's perfectly valid in Common Lisp.
 It's empty because we're going to be reading a response later and working with it.

+The **let** command  assigns the variable "choice"  *temporarily* to "1".
+This is because the let command requires a variable and that variable requires something be assigned to it.
 We're still using **format t** to print out the request for the password, but just underneath, notice that we're asking Common Lisp to read the response?
+It looks similar to the let list above it where we assigned the variable of "choice" to it, doesn't it?
+Although it looks similar, there's a key difference here, on this line, the function "read" at the end means that Common Lisp is now reading what we just typed in.
+The word "response" isn't a function, it's a variable as well, and it's used to show that we're reading the **response** from the user.

 That's all that's needed for Common Lisp to read what we just entered in for our password.
-Below that, (***cond ((equal response '007)***), that's us telling Common Lisp that "if the response equals 007 we do the next line below it, (the *(format t "Welcome James Bond, 007 ")*.
+Below that, (***cond ((equal response '007)***), that's us telling Common Lisp that
+"if the response equals 007 we do the next line below it, (the *(format t "Welcome James Bond, 007 ")*.
+We *could* write it out as  (cond (( = response '007)), and that would be correct and understandable by Common Lisp as well.
 The next line starting with *(t (format.....))* that's our "else" statement (as in if the password is right do this, else do this instead!).
 The (getchoice3) line by itself tells Common Lisp to run the defined function called choice3 at the top.
 If that wasn't there, we could still call this code but it wouldn't run!

 So let's go a head and call it and make sure it works!
 We can run this in SLIME by pressing Ctrl-C Ctrl-K and we'll see this: